nuomizai/HIL-RL/README.md

 ## 🙋 FAQs
 If you run into any issues, please open a GitHub issue or contact `linda.chao.007@gmail.com`.
 We welcome feedback and contributions!

+## Update Logs
+### v1.0
+#### Improvements
+- Adapt to the control logic of single-arm/dual-arm robots
+- Optimize code format and comments to improve maintainability

+#### Fixes
+- Fixed the dimension error of `observation.state` in JSON files
+- Implemented the resume function to support recovery after training interruption

+---

+### v0.0
+#### Core Features
+- Implemented the control framework for single-arm robots

 ## Acknowledgement
 HIL-RL is built with reference to the code of the following projects: [Lerobot](https://github.com/huggingface/lerobot), [HIL-SERL](https://github.com/rail-berkeley/hil-serl).
 Thanks for their awesome work!